senacor/BankingInTheCloud-WorkshopSetup/before-workshop/README.md

 Requirements for using the Vagrant machine:

 * About ~15GB of free disk space.
-* Your notebook should have at least 10GB RAM (4GB for the host, 6GB for test guest)
+* Your notebook should have at least 10GB RAM (4GB for the host, 6GB for the guest)
 * VirtualBox
 * Vagrant